OpenBudget/budgetkey-ng2-components/README.md

 If you have your own workflow and it's better then ones listed above - let us know, we also wish to make our lives easier :wink:

+## Customizable styles / configurations

+The components support customization to allow reusability.

+An example app - `app-proure` demonstrates this functionality, to run it locally:

+`npm run start-procure`

+The customized site is available at http://localhost:4000/